vinandros/nextapp/README.md

-# Web app replic of productHunt
+# Clone page of Product Hunt Website, using tecnologies like react, nextjs and firebase.